Logo

 - Cannot find a Form 5500 report filed since January 1, 2010 on this plan.

-HP's purchase of Compaq was closed on May 3, 2002.
-Compaq shareholders received 0.6325 share of HPQ in exchange for each CPQ share -- 18% over market price.
+Deal closed on May 3, 2002.
+Compaq shareholders received 0.6325 share of HPQ in exchange for each CPQ share.
 CPQ stock was retired.
-HWP stock symbol changed to HPQ.
+HWP stock symbol was changed to HPQ.

 HP Breakup.
 On Nov 1, 2015, the legal name of the Hewlett-Packard Company was changed to HP Inc. and a new, completely separate company – Hewlett Packard Enterprise (green-rectangle logo; no hyphen) – was spun out.
 Portions of HPE were later spun out into DXC and Micro Focus: HP Breakup